parroty/excoveralls/README.md

 Upload a coverage report to Codecov using their [bash uploader](https://docs.codecov.io/docs/about-the-codecov-bash-uploader) or to Code Climate using their [test-reporter](https://docs.codeclimate.com/docs/configuring-test-coverage).

 Output reports are written to `cover/excoveralls.json` by default, however, the path can be specified by overwriting the `"output_dir"` coverage option.
+Additionally, the filename can be specified using the `export` option under `test_coverage` in your `mix.exs` i.e.

+`test_coverage: [tool: ExCoveralls, export: "my_awesome_report"]`

+*Note:* the .json extension will be added automatically to the export name.
+Defaults to `excoveralls` if not specified.

 ### [mix coveralls.xml] Show coverage as XML report
 This task displays coverage information at the source-code level formatted as a XML document.